-Mini Veggie Muffins — loaded with carrots, zucchini, & whole wheat flour — make a yummy, healthy breakfast or snack for toddlers, kids, and adults alike!
+Veggie Muffins -- loaded with carrots, zucchini, & whole wheat flour -- make a yummy, healthy breakfast or snack for toddlers, kids, and adults alike!

 Carrot Cake, I'd like you to meet Zucchini Bread.
 I mean, even though they're chock full of veggies, who could turn down these little cuties?

-I am not above hiding/disguising vegetables to get my kids to eat them.
-That’s not to say I don’t serve them straight-up as a side dish as well.
+I am not above hiding/disguising vegetables to get my kids to eat them, as in the case of these Veggie Muffins.
+That's not to say I don't serve them straight-up as a side dish as well.
 We have a veggie or three with dinner every night.
-And on a good day I may even throw some baby carrots or cherry tomatoes into the ol’ lunchbox.
+And on a good day I may even throw some baby carrots or cherry tomatoes into the ol' lunchbox.

 But the in-your-face vegetables aren't always regarded with excitement and acceptance around here, particularly in reference to my younger son.
 So what's a mama to do?